thomas-young-2013/thomas-young-2013.github.io/_pages/about.md

   - /about.html
 ---

-**Bio.** I am a senior researcher & Team Lead (AI for Big Data) in the department of data platform, TEG, Tencent inc.
+**Bio.** I am a senior researcher & Team Lead (AI for Infra) in the department of ML platform, TEG, Tencent inc.
 I obtained my Ph.D. degree in Computer Science from Peking University in June 2022, advised by [Prof. Bin Cui](https://cuibinpku.github.io/).
 And I spent one wonderful semester at ETH Zurich in 2019, working with [Prof. Ce Zhang](https://zhangce.github.io/).
 I have published 30+ papers in the top database (SIGMOD, VLDB), data mining (KDD, WWW) and artificial intelligence (ICML, NeurIPS, AAAI) venues.